GPII/common-terms-registry/express/api/ctr.md

         ```

 ## GET /api/terms/{?updated,status,offset,limit,versions,children}
 The list of standard terms.
-Equivalent to using /api/records with the query parameter `recordType=term`.
-Supports the same query parameters as /api/records except for `recordType`.
+Equivalent to using /api/records with the query parameter `type=term`.
+Supports the same query parameters as /api/records except for `type`.
 Terms include all of their associated records, include aliases, transforms, and translations.

 + Parameters
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.